ThePieBaker90/On-The-Rim/Items/Cybernetics/Upper-Body Cybernetics/Hands/Palms/Smart Implant.md

 * Abilities:
 	* Allows the user to interface with [[Items/Weapons/Properties/Modifiers/Smart|Smart]] weapons.
 * Looks:
-	* A sub-dermal implant installed on the side of the hand.
+	* A sub-dermal implant installed on the palm of the hand.
 A blinking LED can be faintly seen through skin when installed.